hypothesis/via/README.md

 How Via 3 works
 ---------------

-Via 3 allows user to annotate arbitrary web pages or PDF files by proxying the page or file and injecting the Hypothesis client.
+Via 3 allows users to annotate arbitrary web pages or PDF files by proxying the page or file and injecting the Hypothesis client.
 Users go to
 <https://via3.hypothes.is/> and paste in a PDF or HTML URL (or visit
 `https://via3.hypothes.is/<SOME_URL>` directly) and Via 3 responds with an